flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 tags: translation
 slug: how-sync-translations

-One of the challenges of maintaining translations is keeping up with the changes to the original document as the project evolves and new releases are made.
+One of the challenges of maintaining different translations of documentation for an open source project is keeping up with the changes to the documentation in its original language as the project evolves and new releases are issued and updates are made.

-In the case of the Flask documentation, there is the additional challenge of working in separate repositories.
+As I learned during a recent open source sprint organized at PyCon US 2024, in the case of Flask’s documentation, there is an additional challenge of working in separate repositories for each language the documentation is translated into.

-This post will document a simple process that the contributors and maintainers of the different language translations can use to keep their repositories up to date with the latest version of the Flask English documentation.
+This post will document a simple process that the contributors and maintainers of the different language translations can use to keep their repositories up to date with the latest version of Flask’s documentation in English.

 ## Set up your local environment

-First, fork the translation repository for the language you will be working on from the Flask CWG GitHub organization into your personal Github space.
+First, fork the translation repository for the language you will be working on from the Flask CWG GitHub organization into your personal GitHub space.
 If you need, you can find more information about forking in the GitHub documentation [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

-Once the forked repository is created, clone it on your computer.
+Once the forked repository has been created, clone it on your computer.
 If you are not familiar with this step, more details are available in the GitHub documentation [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-At this point you will have the latest version of the translation for the language you are working on.
+At this point, you will have the latest version of the translation for the language you are working on.

 ## Add the main Flask repository as a new git remote

-A quick note: the command outputs you will see below, show details like tags and commit hashes from the time this post was written, when you execute them, you will probably see different values.
+_Quick note: The command outputs you will see below show details like tags and commit hashes from the time this post was written.
+When you execute them, you will probably see different values._

-To access the original English documentation, you will need to set a new git remote repository pointing to the main flask repository:
+To access the original English documentation, you will need to set a new git remote repository that points to the main Flask repository:

 ```shell
 $ git remote add flask https://github.com/pallets/flask.git
 ```

-And fetch the data from it.
+Then, fetch the data from it.

 ```shell
 $ git fetch flask